 One of the biggest offenders in this arena is the common casino app.
 These are well known for asking users to input their personal data before they play the card games or other gambling simulations.
 There is arguably no reason why you would have to supply that information though.

 It does not improve the functionality of a game of poker if you allow the app to know your age.
 If an app took your email address and used it to send you tips and advice on poker, this would start to make sense.
-But instead, many of these apps simply send you marketing emails.

 Some casino games offer a premium version where you input your details and then are able to download a picture that you can use as a screensaver, for example.
 This is what could be viewed as a legitimate reason for entering personal details.